2015 Sokol Blosser Pinot Noir, Dundee Hills, Oregon

 For centuries, Pinot Noir has upheld a reputation for grace, stature, and expressiveness.
 All of these qualities make it a fabulous table mate for any celebration.
 But pairing Pinot Noir can come with a hefty price tag.
 The most prestigious Pinot Noirs come from Burgundy and carry an equally impressive price tag.
 Thankfully, there are a number of New World wine regions that produce quite exceptional Pinots.
 Oregon’s Willamette Valley is, arguably, the most “Burgundian” of all of them.

 The Dundee Hills lie in the northwest portion of Oregon’s Willamette Valley.
 The region is characterized by its red, iron-rich volcanic soil.
-What makes this region particularly special for growing grapes is the excellent drainage.
-Vine roots grow deep and experience just enough stress to focus a great deal of energy into producing complex concentrated berries.
+And what makes this region particularly special for growing grapes is the excellent drainage.
+Vine roots grow deep.
+And they experience just enough stress to focus a great deal of energy into producing complex concentrated berries.
 This translates to wines with great structure and flavor.

-Sokol Blosser winery was established in 1971 and 1977 yielded their first vintage of Pinot Noir, long before Oregon Pinots were a thing.
-The next several decades brought many award winning vintages, and a well-deserved reputation for commitment to ecological and viticultural sustainability practices.
+Sokol Blosser winery was established in 1971.
+And 1977 the vineyards yielded their first vintage of Pinot Noir.
+This was long before Oregon Pinots were a thing.
+The next several decades brought many award winning vintages.
+And a well-deserved reputation for commitment to ecological and viticultural sustainability practices.
 By 2005, Sokol Blosser Pinot Noir was the first wine to be labeled with the new Dundee Hills American Viticultural Area (AVA) designation.
 Today this nearly 50-year old family-run enterprise is in its second generation and still growing.

 About this Wine